box/t3js/docs/guides/thinking-in-t3.md

 1. Modules cannot access behaviors directly.
 1. Behaviors cannot access other behaviors directly.
 1. Behaviors cannot access modules directly.
+1. No T3 components should access `Box.Application` directly.

 Only services can be accessed directly by modules and behaviors, meaning that the interface of services is important and should be changed only when necessary.
 Otherwise, modules and behaviors are kept strictly separate such that it's easy to add or remove them at any point in time without breaking your application.